eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson_4_Trees.md

 ___

+**pre-order traversal using a stack (something's missing)**

+> it's going from B and then checking if there is a left child and there is, so it goes back to D. We don't want that!

-**pre-order traversal using a stack (something's missing)** Here is some code that has an error, so it will have an infinite loop.
+Here is some code that has an error, so it will have an infinite loop.
 There is a counter to make the loop stop so that it doesn't run forever.
 ```Python
 def pre_order_with_stack_buggy(tree):